rei3er/binovate_test/README.md

-# binovate_test
-Test project for Binovate
+# Test project for Binovate

 Implemented all APIs as it's described in the Messaging Application Challenge.
 Additionally I have added "POST /v1/user" API to add users.